fraandeveloper/listing-application/README.md

 The Angular CLI includes a server, so that you can build and serve your app locally.

-1. Navigate to the workspace folder, such as  `list-application`.
+1. Navigate to the workspace folder, such as  `listing-application`.

 2. Run the following command:

-`cd list-application `
+`cd listing-application `
 `$ npm install`
 `$ ng serve`